oasislabs/oasis-ethwasi-runtime/resources/genesis/README.md

 The genesis block contains the following accounts:

-* `abc6fdb3c0e53552acf5eb4061b54e4e38962dc6` is the account for the private faucet that is used to fund all other accounts.
-The private key is stored securely and is only available to the [private faucet application](https://github.com/oasislabs/private-faucet).
+* `abc6fdb3c0e53552acf5eb4061b54e4e38962dc6` is the account for the Devnet private faucet that is used to fund all other accounts.
+The private key is stored securely and is only available to the Devnet private faucet.

 ## `genesis_testing.json` - Testing-only genesis block